vladislav-borejsho/vladislav-borejsho/README.md

 </div>

 ---
-### :man_technologist: About Me :
+### :label: About Me :
+- :bookmark_tabs: My<a href="https://vladislav-borejsho.github.io/rsschool-cv/" > portfolio </a>
-- :telescope: I am currently **learning JS**.
+- :man_student: I am currently **learning JS**.
-- :seedling: I live and enjoy life!
+- :sunny: I live and enjoy life!
-- :zap: I see myself as an in-demand IT specialist.
+- :man_technologist: I see myself as an in-demand IT specialist.
 ---
 ### :hammer_and_wrench: Languages and Tools :